LearningLocker/docs/src/installation.md

 If you're upgrading please check the [release notes](https://github.com/LearningLocker/learninglocker/releases) for any further steps.

 ## Configuration
-The main configuration is in `app/config`.
-By default the `app/config/local` configuration will be used if you access Learning Locker via your localhost.

-You must at least change the value for [encryption key](https://github.com/LearningLocker/learninglocker/issues/488) in `app.php`.
+The "app/config" directory contains the base configuration.
+By default the "app/config/local" directory will be used and overrides the base configuration.
+You should change the [encryption key](https://github.com/LearningLocker/learninglocker/issues/488) in "app.php".
-There you can also change various settings such as debug mode, default language and timezone.

-The webserver user needs read/write access to files and folders in `app/storage` so you probably want to add the webserver user to the file owner's primary group.
-Assuming that the current user is the owner of the files do something like
+Learning Locker will need to be able read and write files so you need to change permissions for the `LOCAL_FILESTORE` and `SESSION_FILESTORE` which are set in "env.local.php".
+Assuming that the current user is the owner of the files please do something similar to this:

-    sudo gpasswd -a www-data `id -g -n $USER`
+    sudo gpasswd -a www-data `id -g -n $USER` sudo find app/storage/ -type d -exec chmod 775 {} + && sudo find app/storage/ -type f -exec chmod 664 {} +

-Then to give read/write access to folders/files to user/group do

-    `sudo find app/storage/ -type d -exec chmod 775 {} + && sudo find app/storage/ -type f -exec chmod 664 {} +`
+    sudo find uploads/ -type d -exec chmod 775 {} + && sudo find uploads/ -type f -exec chmod 664 {} +

 ## Register your first user
 Go to `yoursite/register` and create the first user.